 The full hysterectomy recovery time can potentially take up to 12 weeks.
 Mind, most women feel that they have recovered around the 8-week mark.

 Sex after hysterectomy is generally deemed okay after the 6-week mark, assuming that your incision has healed by then.
 You may experience some dryness that can make things uncomfortable but using a lubricant can ease this.
 You may have a lower sex drive than pre-surgery if your ovaries have also been removed.

-Most women can resume driving again within 6 weeks and but this can vary depending on the type of surgery.
+Most women can resume driving again within 2 to 6 weeks and but this can vary depending on the type of surgery and your doctor’s instructions.
 Because the laparoscopic hysterectomy recovery time is shorter you can probably drive sooner than that.

 The main things to consider are whether you can wear a seatbelt comfortably and perform emergency stops.
 How fast you react in such a situation depends on if you can move your lower limbs without causing pain.

 Always consult your doctor when it is safe to drive a car again.
 It’s also a good idea to check with your insurance provider.
 If anything happens you don’t want to find yourself uninsured.

 In general, you can go back to work within 3-4 weeks but it can be up to 8 weeks before you feel fully ready.
 You may need to be extra careful if you have a fairly physical role.